Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 2. Physical Conditioning and Strength Training

-Fan’s physical conditioning builds the explosive speed and endurance that define his match dominance.
+Fan’s physical conditioning builds the explosive speed and endurance that define his dominance in matches.
 Each workout targets leg strength, core stability, and agility, ensuring sustained performance across long, high-intensity encounters.

 Fan’s build looks compact until you watch him change direction mid-rally.
 That explosive lateral movement doesn’t happen by accident; it’s built rep by rep in the gym.
 His conditioning program includes: